twood02/webtemplate/wiki/messagequeues/messagequeues.md

 Consider the postal system- it would be really frustrating if I could only receive mail that was directly handed to me!
 I would either have to give the postal worker my exact position every day during mail delivery time, or I would have to stay at home to receive letters.
 To fix this, we have mailboxes, so that postal workers have a known location to deliver mail, and we can check this box whenever we please.

 In the world of software engineering, message queues are the digital equivalent to mailboxes; they allow for asynchronous message passing between different applications.
 Furthermore, they allow for easy distribution of messages, because a client sending messages does not need to know a web address for the other clients, or even how many other clients there are.
 One common model to achieve this is called the publish/subscribe model, where clients can subscribe to a queue, and other clients can publish data to it.
 Anything subscribed will be alerted to published data.
 For a system like this to work, it is important that all clients and servers speak the same “language”, which we call a message queue protocol.
 This post will analyze three of the major message queue protocols, STOMP, AMQP, and MQTT.
+We also provide instructions on how to set up your own STOMP system, so that you too can utilize the power of message queues!

 ## What is a Message Queue Protocol?